 Amber Lucius is shown in an Alberta RCMP handout photo.
 The mother of a nine-year-old girl found dead in a vehicle on a road in rural central Alberta has admitted to killing the child.Laura Coward has pleaded guilty to second-degree murder in the death of Amber Lucius.
 THE CANADIAN PRESS/HO-Alberta RCMP MANDATORY CREDIT

-Laura Coward has pleaded guilty to second-degree murder in the death of Amber Lucius.
+Laura Coward, who is 50, pleaded guilty Thursday to second-degree murder in the death of Amber Lucius.

 Coward was originally charged with first-degree murder and was to go to trial next week.

 She is to return to court for sentencing March 3.